 Combined Spit and Klaipeda (5 days total)

-For travellers using Klaipeda as a base for both city and dunes.
+For travellers staying in Klaipėda while exploring both city and dunes.

 Days 1 and 2: Klaipeda Old Town, Smiltyne ferry, Lithuania Sea Museum, sculpture park, smoked fish at the harbour.
 Days 3 and 4: 2 nights in Nida (as above).
 Day 5: morning return ferry, afternoon onward to Vilnius (3.5-hour train) or up the coast to Palanga.
 The smoothest way to see both halves of the region without splitting accommodation.